Selling Your Car With Full Service History

 One of the most effective ways to build buyer confidence is to provide an independent service history report that pulls records directly from the manufacturer's database.
 This serves multiple purposes:

 At just £9.99, a FindServiceHistory report is one of the cheapest and most effective investments you can make when selling a car.
-If no manufacturer service history is found, you get a full refund — so there's no risk involved.
+If no manufacturer service history is found, your card is not charged — so there's no risk involved.

 Step 4: Use Service History in Your Listing